swasti16/regulatory-test-intelligence/README.md

 **In progress:**
 - [ ] Duplicate clause fix (Section J duplication bug — same requirement extracted twice with overlapping text spans)

-**Not started:**
-- [ ] Human-in-the-loop review queue for clause-to-test-case linking, prioritized by `risk_level`
-- [ ] LLM-assisted test-case-to-clause link suggestion (Post-MVP, explicitly deferred) — an ungoverned LLM linker would contradict the project's core "LLM proposes, deterministic/human decides" principle, since wrong links are strictly worse than visible gaps (see failure-mode table above).
-Schema is forward-compatible: a future matcher would append entries with `status: "suggested"`; only human-promoted `"confirmed"` links are ever written to the graph.
-Deferred in favor of finishing LangGraph/LangSmith given a 3-day hackathon timeline.
+**Not started (MVP — targeted post-Round-3, time permitting):**
 - [ ] **Deterministic `clause_id` scheme** — anchor `clause_id` to source-text
   match position (from the existing grounding check) instead of LLM-assigned `clause_num`, to guarantee idempotent Neo4j MERGE and stable `sample_testcases.json` links across re-extraction runs.
+Est. 2.5-3.5 hrs.
 - [ ] **Auto-recovery for `dropped_invalid_risk` clauses** — extend
   `_enforce_risk_rubric()` to promote grounded clauses with a clear signal-word match from `dropped_invalid_risk` to `included`.
-Deferred post-3rd-evaluation-round, same bucket as the `clause_id` determinism fix.
+- [ ] Neo4j write step folded into the LangGraph state graph (currently a separate script, `upload_to_neo4j.py`, after the human-review checkpoint).

+## Post-MVP (Explicitly Out of Scope for This Hackathon)

+These are deliberate scope boundaries, not oversights — each contradicts or sits outside the project's core "LLM proposes, deterministic/human decides" principle if built without proper governance, or requires infrastructure beyond a 3-day hackathon:

+- **Human-in-the-loop review queue UI** for clause-to-test-case linking, prioritized by `risk_level` — today this is a manual JSON review step.
+- **LLM-assisted test-case-to-clause link suggestion** — an ungoverned LLM linker would contradict the core principle, since a wrong auto-link is strictly worse than a visible gap (see failure-mode table above).
+Schema is forward-compatible: a future matcher would append entries with `status: "suggested"`; only human-promoted `"confirmed"` links are ever written to the graph.
-- [ ] Real-time compliance coverage dashboard for QA leads
+- **Real-time compliance coverage dashboard** for QA leads (current MVP output is console-only, by design — validates rule logic before investing in presentation).
-- [ ] MCP server over Neo4j (Phase 2)
+- **MCP server over Neo4j** for external tool/agent access.

 ## Author